CEI-lab/ece3400-2018/docs/lab4.md

 ### Thinking ahead.

 For this lab, you just need to show that you can detect the color of the pixels.
-However, you should think ahead on how you want to implement the full treasure detection.
+However, you should think ahead on how you want to implement the full treasure detection, and how you want to integrate the FPGA on the robot.

+The treasures will always be mounted on walls.
+The wall heights are 6", the treasures are 1.5x1.5" in size.
+The lowest point of the treasure will be located 3.5" from the ground, the middle 4.25" from the ground, the top 5" from the ground.
+They will be placed horizontally symmetric around a white line on the floor.

 Here are the treasures you should be able to detect: